SRCH2/srch2-ngn/documentation/docs/index.md

 }
 ```

-In this nested class, two constant `int` fields that will be used as the message keys for this handler:
+In this nested class, two constant `int` fields are used as the
+message keys for this handler:

 ```
 public class SearchResultsAdapter extends BaseAdapter {